barazouri/secret-manager-loader/README.md

 const { RunScriptWebpackPlugin } = require('run-script-webpack-plugin');
 const CopyPlugin = require('copy-webpack-plugin');
 require('ts-node').register();

-//Load all secrets to env variables require('./src/config/secrets-loader.ts');
+//This file is running the function to load all the secrets using the environment config require('./src/config/secrets-loader.ts');

 module.exports = function (options, webpack) {